Aalto Bachelor's Programme in Science and Technology - Quantum Technology

 Content of the studies

-The compulsory courses introduce students to quantum science and technology, fundamental physics ranging from thermodynamics to electromagnetism, as well as the necessary analytical and numerical tools from mathematics.
-The elective courses cover advanced topics, such as quantum information processing, computation, and communication, and materials science intended for future quantum technologies.
+The compulsory courses introduce students to quantum science and technology, fundamental physics such as the quantum theory and electromagnetism, programming, the necessary analytical and numerical tools from mathematics, as well as key quantum technology know how such as quantum electric circuits and quantum information processing.
+The elective courses cover advanced topics in nanotechnology, quantum mechanics, photonics, materials, and quantum technology.

-The core of the Quantum Technology major includes the following topics:
+The Quantum Technology major includes the following topics:

 - Quantum devices for advanced technologies